bambetel/md/testdata/str01.md

 >
 >     Indented code inside

+>Test space optionality - no spaces here.
+> Neither here.
+>  This line should have 1.

 Nostrud officia pariatur ut officia.
 Sit irure elit esse ea nulla
      1. this should not be treated as a li, because of 5 space indent
     2. but this is a list in some plugins, however it shouldn't!